troisjs/troisjs.github.io/src/guide/install.md

 ## Typescript

-TroisJS v0.3 has been rewrites using Typescript, if you want to have a good support :
+TroisJS v0.3 has been rewritten using Typescript, if you want to have a good support :

 - Use Visual Studio Code, with Volar extension : https://marketplace.visualstudio.com/items?itemName=johnsoncodehk.volar
 - Read this : https://v3.vuejs.org/guide/typescript-support.html